digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 would be a good starting point.

-This example refers to the :doc:`Transfer <transfer>` tutorial script in the sense that it explains the accounts and holdings required for that tutrial.
+This example refers to the :doc:`Transfer <transfer>` tutorial script in the sense that it explains the accounts and holdings required for that tutorial.

 Explanation of Holdings
 ***********************